nccgroup/depthcharge/README.md

 ## What is Depthcharge?

-Depthcharge is a toolkit designed to support vulnerability research and "jailbreaking" of embedded platforms using the [U-Boot] bootloader.
+Depthcharge is a toolkit designed to support security research and "jailbreaking" of embedded platforms using the [U-Boot] bootloader.
 It consists of: